allegro/allegro.tech/_posts/2020-12-04-impact-of-the-data-model-on-the-MongoDB-database-size.md

 ### Introduction

-Some time ago I was tuning one of our services.
-The main purpose was to speed up some MongoDB queries but by the way my attention caught the size of one of our collections.
+Incidentally I was tuning one of our services.
+The main purpose was to speed up some MongoDB queries but by the way the size of one of our collections caught my attention.
 It contains archived objects, so by the nature of things it is rarely used.
-Unfortunately I couldn't cut down on the size of the documents stored in it, but I started to wonder if it is possible to store the same data in a more compact way?
+Unfortunately I couldn't cut down on the size of the documents stored in it, but I started to wonder if it was possible to store the same data in a more compact way?
-In Mongo we store `json`, these can have different structures, so there seems to be room for improvements.
+In Mongo we store `JSON`, which allows many different ways of expressing similar data, so there seems to be room for improvements.

-It is worth asking, why to make such an effort in the era of Big Data and unlimited resources?
+It is worth asking, why make such an effort in the era of Big Data and unlimited resources?
 There are several reasons.

 First of all, the resources are not unlimited and at the end we have physical drives that cost money to buy, replace, maintain and supply the power.